Jesper-Hustad/SimpleWallScript/README.md

 After setting up MultiMC select an instance and click "Copy Instance" to create more.

 ## What if i don't trust .exe file?
 You can also run the AutoHotKey script directly (used to make the exe).
-Install the [current version of AutoHotKey](https://www.autohotkey.com/) and open the `SimpleWallScript.ahk` file included in the release tab.
+Install the [current version of AutoHotKey](https://www.autohotkey.com/) and open the `SimpleWallScript.ahk` file included in the release.

 ## Feedback wanted!
 Is there something you noticed is missing or experiencing a wierd bug?